ShikenNuggets/GadgetCore/README.md

 ## Platform Support
 GadgetCore officially supports Windows, Mac, and Linux.

-Official platform support will be expanded to include mobile and game consoles some time in the future.
+Official platform support will be expanded to include mobile, game consoles, and WASM some time in the future.
 Android is the next highest priority.
 That said, I expect most features to work on most platforms regardless.

 ## Stability
 This library is in early development and is considered **unstable**.
 Expect frequent and unceremonious API breaks at this stage.
 I also do not plan to guarantee ABI stability for the foreseeable future.
 This will be updated as we approach a stable release.